raymondshiner/rshiner-website/README.md

 # Raymond Shiner's Personal Website

-This is the source code for my [personal website](https://www.raymondshiner.com).
+This is the source code for the first version of my [personal website](https://www.raymondshiner.com).

 ## Technologies Used